Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-I spray painted the black cabinets in this article with my Graco HVLP sprayer.
+I spray-painted the cabinets in this article with my Graco HVLP sprayer.
 There were only eight doors and the frame to paint.
 For larger cabinet projects, I use my Graco GX-19 sprayer.
-If you're willing to learn how to use a sprayer, an HVLP set up, or an airless sprayer, will both give you a beautiful finish when used correctly, but you can achieve good results too with a high quality brush and roller.
+If you're willing to learn how to use a sprayer, an HVLP set up, or an airless sprayer, will both give you a beautiful finish when used correctly, but you can achieve good results too with a high-quality brush and roller.

 Apply two prime coats: The biggest mistake people make is using latex primer on unpainted cabinets, or worse, not using primer at all.
-Use solvent-based primer.
+Use a solvent-based primer.
 This is really important.
 For brushing and rolling, oil-based primer is one of the best options.
-For specific application tips, check out my article on priming wood with oil-based primer.
+For helpful application tips, check out my article on priming wood with an oil-based primer.

 Oil-based primer is an awesome surface sealer for unpainted wood.
 In particular, the product Cover Stain works great for brushing and rolling, but for spraying, another excellent primer to go with is the shellac-based primer BIN.
 This stuff sprays really nice with no thinning needed.
 That is what I used for the project in this article.